Skip links

 April 8, 2022

 Cape Canaveral.
-5:17 p.m.
-A Space-X Falcon-9 launcher takes off, representing the first private human mission to the ISS space station.
-They are 3 entrepreneurs who paid $55 million and a veteran NASA astronaut.
-The company and the American Axiom, which intends to develop 4
+5:17 PM.
+A Space-X Falcon-9 rocket lifts off, marking the first privately operated mission to the ISS.
+Three entrepreneurs paid $55 million and a veteran NASA astronaut.
+The company and the American company Axiom intend to develop four Axiom modules attached to the

 December 25, 2021